coussej/coussej.github.io/content/post/2016/0114_ReplacingEAVwithJSONBinPostgreSQL.md

 WHERE properties ->> 'color' = 'blue';
 ```

 I think we can agree that the second is both shorter (no joins!) and more pleasing to the eye.
 A clear win for JSONB!
-Here, We use the JSON ->> operator to get the color as a text value from the JSONB object.
+Here, we use the JSON ->> operator to get the color as a text value from the JSONB object.
 There is also a second way to achieve the same result in the JSONB model, using the @> containment operator:

 ```sql
 -- JSONB